Redefining being single and child-free in your 40s

-“Culturally there is a lot of messaging out there that after the age of 40 if you have not acquired a partner or child, you are sort of in a no man’s land of invisibility and things will probably be horrible for you from here on out […] I had been prepared to dread this period of my life but never prepared to enjoy it.”
+“Culturally there’s a lot of messaging out there that after the age of 40, if you have not acquired a partner or child, you are sort of in a no-man’s land of invisibility and things will probably be horrible for you from here on out.
+I had been prepared to dread this period of my life, but never prepared to enjoy it.” – Refinery 29

 Questioning the narrative

 “I’d never bothered to seriously question whether I actually wanted to be married with kids, or even just with kids.
-I had simply taken it as a given, like financial security and regular exercise, obvious outcomes sane people generally aimed their lives toward.”
+I had simply taken it as a given – like financial security and regular exercise – they were obvious outcomes that sane people generally aimed their lives toward.” – Simon and Schuster

 A new kind of story

 “There are literally no stories about women that don’t end with marriage or a baby.
-We have so many role models as girls, growing up, independent characters: Harriet the Spy, The Secret Garden, The Hunger Games.
-But those stories essentially end with puberty.”
+We have so many role models as girls, growing up, independent characters: Harriet the Spy, The Secret Garden, The Hunger Games… But those stories essentially end with puberty.” – The Washington Post

 Women and solo travel

-“My life is more enjoyable now than it has ever been, and more fulfilling.
+“My life is more enjoyable now than it has ever been – and more fulfilling.
 My relationships have deepened; I feel more secure and confident.
 The word I come back to is that I feel incredibly powerful.
-That is the antithesis of what you’re conditioned to think [as a single woman in her 40s] – you’re supposed to think of yourself as a disappearing entity with no agency.”
+That is the antithesis of what you’re conditioned to think [as a single woman in her 40s] – you’re supposed to think of yourself as a disappearing entity with no agency.” – The Washington Post